linduxed/linduxed.github.io/source/_posts/2014-08-24-writing-more-readable-rspec-tests.markdown

 Good to know.

 Speaking of which, is it really of relevance to us that the `newer_micropost` was `created_at: 1.hour.ago`?
-I would assume not, but considering we're using this memoized value and not `micropost` created just for the test on line 57, we can only guess.
+I would assume not, but considering we're using this memoized value and not a `micropost` created just for the test on line 57, we can only guess.

 Oh, I just accidentally noticed that on line 25 apparently the `@user` gets saved!
 I'm not sure if that changes things but it sure is good to know.